crewAIInc/crewAI/README.md

 ## How CrewAI Compares

-- **Autogen**: While Autogen excels in creating conversational agents capable of working together, it lacks an inherent concept of process.
+- **Autogen**: While Autogen does good in creating conversational agents capable of working together, it lacks an inherent concept of process.
 In Autogen, orchestrating agents' interactions requires additional programming, which can become complex and cumbersome as the scale of tasks grows.

 - **ChatDev**: ChatDev introduced the idea of processes into the realm of AI agents, but its implementation is quite rigid.
 Customizations in ChatDev are limited and not geared towards production environments, which can hinder scalability and flexibility in real-world applications.